nholtz/steel1-book/_build/tension/T30/HSS-brace-01-v3.md

 ---
 redirect_from:
-  - "tension/t30/hss-brace-01-v1"
+  - "tension/t30/hss-brace-01-v3"
-interact_link: content/tension/T30/HSS-brace-01-v1.ipynb
+interact_link: content/tension/T30/HSS-brace-01-v3.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'T30 v1: HSS Brace'
+title: 'T30 v3: HSS Brace'
 prev_page:
-  url: /tension/T20/W-brace-01
-  title: 'T20: W Brace'
-next_page:
   url: /tension/T30/HSS-brace-01-v2
   title: 'T30 v2: HSS Brace'
+next_page:
+  url:
+  title: ''
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# Example T30 v1: HSS Brace Analysis
+# Example T30 v3: HSS Brace Analysis
 The photo shows the end details of a typical brace in a 4-storey steel structure.
 This was photographed in Ottawa, in September, 2015.

 This notebook shows the computations necessary to compute the factored tension resistance, $T_r$, for a similar brace.  **Note**, all of the dimensions and properties were invented by the author of this notebook; no attempt has been made to have an accurate model of the real structure.